peebsw/Nova-Sessions/Sessions/Session 10.md

 - Dravik sees the Lady of the Night in the crowd, and the two silently agree that the fight is the perfect distraction/time to take care of Gundren.
 - Halia delivers the finishing blow to Vraxen and numerous other NPCs.
 - The party cleans up the rest.
 - Lt.
 Garren and his men finally arrive -- they represent the Lord's Alliance.
 Around 18 people were lost in the battle.
+They are preoccupied with creating some defense in the west.
 - Sildar wonders where the Rockseeker brothers are, Dravik pretends to wonder too.